 It’s important to note as well that for now, this feature is only available in the US and for organic posts, meaning ads aren’t eligible.
 Retailers will need to change their organic strategy, and start thinking about their content in terms of influencing decision making in addition to inspiring and spreading brand awareness, as the path to purchase is much shorter now.

 But checkout-equipped ads could be a gold mine for Instagram in the long term, especially with recent speculation that Facebook will soon rely on Instagram for the majority of its ad revenue growth.
 And with the ability to checkout without leaving the app, Instagram will now be able to collect data on what your customers are actually buying, rather than just what they’re interested in.

 While direct checkout is a clear indicator that Instagram is entering the retail race in a serious way, we’ll be keeping a close eye on the impact as the feature is rolled out more broadly.

 For more on Instagram’s latest update, read the official announcement.

 Interested in finding out how we can help you with content and social strategy as you grow your business?
-Get in touch!
+Get in touch with DAC!